hiendang7613vulcan/test_01/Meeting_d375n4rj1goc739ba4jg.md

 ### ⚠️ Issue 2

 **Issue**
-Finalize repayment plans for outstanding shared expenses between Zoe, Jordan, and Charlotte.
+Outstanding payments and catch-up process for bills and rent to be finalized between SPEAKER_00, Jordan, and Charlotte.

-- **Owner:** Zoe
+- **Owner:** SPEAKER_00, Jordan, Charlotte*
-- **Blocking Factor:** Pending agreement and mental readiness
+- **Blocking Factor:** Pending agreement and updated figures.
-- **Review Date / Check-in:** After next pay cycle or when Charlotte is ready
+- **Review Date / Check-in:** After next pay cycle or as agreed

 ---

 ### ⚠️ Issue 3

 **Issue**
-Monitor effectiveness of the revised tick system and consider increasing required ticks if needed.
+Review effectiveness of the tick system and consider increasing required ticks at the next house meeting.

 - **Owner:** Household group*
-- **Blocking Factor:** Pending observation over the next few weeks
+- **Blocking Factor:** Pending observation of current system's effectiveness.
 - **Review Date / Check-in:** Next house meeting (date not specified)

 ---